-I am here today to speak in favor of HR 5987 on behalf of the Tri-Cities Community in Washington State, and in support of community organizations in Oak Ridge, Tennessee and Los Alamos, New Mexico.
+I am Steve Young, Mayor of the City of Kennewick, Washington, speaking in favor of HR 5987 on behalf of the Tri-Cities Community in Washington State, and in support of community organizations in Oak Ridge, Tennessee and Los Alamos, New Mexico.
 All three of our communities have passed resolutions supporting the Manhattan Project National Historical Park, and we have been united in our support of this bill.